Operative from September 2017

 6.2.1 The team shall have one match point deducted from its total.

 6.2.2 The match shall be replayed at a date convenient to the team defaulted against.
+The team defaulted against may also include any player who would have been eligible on the previously scheduled date.
 In the event of disagreement a date for replaying the match shall be set by the Match Recorder.

 6.2.3 If the defaulting team does not replay the match it shall automatically be relegated and all its match results declared void.
 (Games played by the defaulting team shall be graded as normal.)